 The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
-The Company pays its entire share of the appreciation to the Note holders and the swap provider.
+The Company pays its entire share of the appreciation to the Note holders.